Forrai-Zoltan/shorts/md/befitting.md

 It wasn't the bones that weer animated, but the cloth that wrap itself around them, like how mucle wraps around the bone of the lviing.
 A pile of bones moved by marionetts by the very drape they wore.
 The cloak twisted and the skeletons moved, lunched forward at him, raising their massive cleaver overhead.
 He doged out of the way as they stroke down.
 He cut into their cloth but it did not split.
 Another cleaver came for him and he was clumsy.
 The dark blade left a gnasty gash on his soulder, it burnt his whole arm.
 He reared back and his oponenets also retreated.
 They circled eachother until his back was to the entranece of the ziggurat.

 Realisng he could not beat them in combat he bolted towards the temple's entrance.
 Inside, to the two sides of the door was two oil pillars made of brass, burning a green fire.
 He circled around and hid behind the pillars.
 Just as the skeletons enteredhe gave the pillar a shove and the burning liquid covered the two creatures, setting them ablaze.
 They contorted and twisted and gave a frighful howl until the cloth fully burned up and nothing left just ash covered burnt bones falling to the ground.
 He watched them burn, making sure they won't get up again before looking around.
 He sat down to eat an apple.

+not everíthing as it seems